colemar/wgc/README.md

    * System command completion after `exec <vpn>`

 5. To avoid sudo password prompts during completion, the installer provides optional `sudoers` rules.

+6. If `WGC_CFGDIR` is changed, the `completion` command must be run again to update its knowledge of the config dir path.

 ## Operation Modes Comparison